xxao/linque/README.md

 ```

 ### .max_by(key)
-Returns item having maximum value in current sequence by using default comparer or specified item's key.
-This call fully
+Returns item having maximum value in current sequence by using specified item's key.
+This call fully evaluates current
-evaluates current sequence.
+sequence.

 ```python
 data = ((0, 0), (1, 10), (2, 20), (3, 30), (4, 40))